 Medicinal plants tend to be playing a crucial role in conventional medicines for remedy of different health problems.
-On the other hand, a vital barrier, that has obstructed the promotion in the utilization of alternative medicines in the developed nations, is no proof of documentation and lack of stringent quality control measures.
+On the other hand, a vital barrier, that has obstructed the promotion in the utilization of alternative medicines in the developed nations, is no proof of documentation and lack of stringent quality control measures1.
 There is also a requirement for the records of all the research work meted out on conventional medicines by means of documentation.
 With this particular problem, it has become essential to make assurance regarding the standardization of the plant and its parts to be utilized as a medicine.
-In the process of standardization, we can make use of various techniques and methodology to attain our objective in a step wise manner e.g. pharmacognostic and phytochemical studies.
+In the process of standardization, we can make use of various techniques and methodology to attain our objective in a stepwise manner e.g. pharmacognostic and phytochemical studies.
 These methods and procedures are useful in identification and standardization of the plant material.
 Proper characterization and quality assurance of beginning material is an important step to make sure reproducible quality of herbal medicine to help us to rationalize its safety and efficacy.
 For this reason, we have carried out pharmacognostic studies of Gomphrena serrata belongs to family Amaranthaceae1.
 This kind of study will not only assist in authentication but also assures reproducibility of herbal products in marketing2.

-In the current study, we are emphasizing our investigation on one of the commonly available plant in India i.e., Gomphrena serrata, belongs to family Amaranthaceae.
+In the current study, investigation was emphasized on one of the commonly available plant in India i.e., G. serrata, belongs to family Amaranthaceae.
 The family Amaranthaceae contains nearly 60-70 exotic species.
 The genus Gomphrena, with around 138 species, some of the important species include G. boliviana.
 G. celosioides, G. globosa, G. haenkeana, G. macrocephala, G. martiana, G. meyeniana, G. perennis and G. pulchella3.
 All parts of this plant are widely used as a folklore medicine for the treatment of various ailments by the Indian traditional healer.
 Traditionally, the plant is utilized in the remedy of bronchial asthma, diarrhea, hay fever, pains, tonic, carminative, diabetes, dermatitis and piles4-7.

-G. serrata is annual, ascending or erect herbs, up to 40 cm tall; branches clothed with white, shaggy hairs; leaves obovate-lanceolate, 2-4 X 1-1.5 cm, glabrescent above, long white shaggy hair below, obtusely apiculate, base cuneate; flowers white with yellow tinge in axillary and terminal compressed, cylindrical spikes; utricles enclosed hardened perianth; seeds brown, shiny8.
+G. serrata is annual, ascending or erect herbs, up to 40 cm tall; branches clothed with white, shaggy hairs; leaves are obovate-lanceolate, 2-4X1-1.5 cm, glabrescent above, long white shaggy hair below, obtusely apiculate and the base is cuneate; flowers are white with yellow tinge in axillary and terminal compressed, cylindrical spikes; utricles enclosed hardened perianth; seeds are brown and shiny8.

-Phytochemical constituents have been separated from the genus Gomphrena i.e., oleuropein ^[3], stigmasterol, β -sitosterol, isochavicinic acid, campesterol, betalain, friedelin, 3-epi-friedelinol, allantoin, and chrysoeriol-7-O- β -D-glucoside9.
+Phytochemical constituents have been separated from the genus Gomphrena i.e., oleuropein3, stigmasterol, βsitosterol, isochavicinic acid, campesterol, betalain, friedelin, 3-epi-friedelinol, allantoin, and chrysoeriol- $7-O-\beta-D-glucoside^9$.
 Ethnomedicinally, the genus Gomphrena has been documented various pharmacological activities including antimicrobial10, anticancer11, antimalarial12, and analgesic13.
 Although the plant has been extensively used for its traditional value, pharmacognostic, phytochemical and pharmacological account remains unexplored.
-Therefore the current investigation had been carried out to study the morphological, microscopical, physicochemical and phytochemical characteristics of the root of G. serrata with the purpose of contributing to the establishment of monograph ^{14, 15.}
+Therefore the current investigation had been carried out to study the morphological, microscopical, physicochemical and phytochemical characteristics of the root of G. serrata with the purpose of contributing to the establishment of monograph^{14,15}.